gitnew2018/My-OpenPeriscope/README.md

 # OpenPeriscope
 Unofficial in-browser client for Periscope (userscript)

+### Features added in my version

+* New broadcasts after refresh are highlited (marked in code as /* drkchange0 */)
+* Now thumbnail previews open in new window(drkchange1)
+* Download button changes(drkchange2)
+* You can select users who's braodcasts will be recorded(drkchange3)
+* New video downloader based on Node.js.
+It's more reliable imho(drkchange4 and whole downloaderNode.js file)
+* Preserve scroll position when switching to other subpages(drkchange5)
+* Download Manager (drkchange6)
+* Dark theme (changes in style.css)
+* some other minor tweaks.

 ### Using as standalone application

 You can use pre-built executables from [Releases page](https://github.com/gitnew2018/My-OpenPeriscope/releases), or